Teen Depression: Causes, Symptoms and Treatment

 2. Cyberbullying

-Online platforms can be breeding grounds for cyberbullying, where teens may experience harassment, humiliation, or exclusion.
-The anonymity and distance provided by social media can intensify the impact of bullying, leading to increased feelings of sadness, loneliness, and depression.
+Online platforms are breeding grounds for cyberbullying, where teens experience harassment, humiliation, or exclusion.
+The anonymity and distance provided by social media intensify the impact of bullying, leading to increased feelings of sadness, loneliness, and depression.

 3. Fear of missing out (FOMO)